thearn/Python-Arduino-Command-API/README.md

 * Arduino compatible microcontroller with at least 14KB of memory

 #### Setup:
+1. Verify that your Arduino board communicates at the baud rate specified in the setup() function in prototype.ino.
+Change it if necessary.
 1. Load the sketch prototype.ino onto your Arduino board.
-2. Import the arduino library into your python script.
+2. Import the included arduino library into your python script.

 ## Methods